In Memoriam - Professor Bill Howard and Professor Kenneth Topping

 In Memoriam - Professor Kenneth "Ken" Topping

-This Spring we lost Professor Emeritus Kenneth Topping.
+In Spring of 2021, we lost Professor Emeritus Kenneth Topping.
 You can read the obituary below to learn about Ken’s wonderful life and legacy.

 Kenneth Clarke Topping passed away peacefully on March 5, 2021 at the age of 85 from complications of Parkinson’s disease at his residence at San Clemente Villas by the Sea, San Clemente, California.
 He is survived by his wife, Phyllis Topping, his sons, David and Bruce Topping, David’s wife Jody, grandchildren Ryan Topping and Erika Hoffman, great-grandchildren Anderson and Paige Topping, nephews Richard Fridell and Bayete Henderson, niece Nancy Acosta, and many others in their respective extended families.